Largest meat producer getting back online after cyberattack - WTMJ

 Associated Press Writers

-CANBERRA, Australia (AP) — The world’s largest meat processing company is getting back online after production around the world was disrupted by a cyberattack just weeks after a similar incident shut down a U.S. oil pipeline.
+REvil has not posted anything related to the hack on its darkweb site.
+But that’s not unusual.
+Ransomware syndicates as a rule don’t post about attacks when they are in initial negotiations with victims — or if the victims have paid a ransom.

+JBS hasn’t discussed the ransom demand in its public statements.
+Phone and email messages seeking comment were left with the company Wednesday.

-Brazil’s JBS SA said late Tuesday that it had made “significant progress” in dealing with the cyberattack and expected the “vast majority” of its plants to be operating on Wednesday.
+JBS said late Tuesday that it had made “significant progress” in dealing with the cyberattack and expected the “vast majority” of its plants to be operating on Wednesday.
+The attack affected servers supporting JBS’s operations in North America and Australia.
+Backup servers weren’t affected and the company said it was not aware of any customer, supplier or employee data being compromised.

 “Our systems are coming back online and we are not sparing any resources to fight this threat,” Andre Nogueira, CEO of JBS USA, said in a statement.